 In this paper, we continue our research on the $\tau$-tilting finiteness of two-point algebras, i.e., algebras with exactly two simple modules.
 We focus on the finiteness of two-term silting complexes instead of support $\tau$-tilting modules because of the bijection mentioned above.
-The main strategy is briefly described here, and the details provided in Subsection 3.1.
+The main strategy is briefly described here, and the details are provided in Subsection 3.1.
 Let $\mathcal{K}_{\Lambda}:=\mathsf{K^b(proj}\ \Lambda)$ be the homotopy category of bounded complexes of finitely generated projective modules over a two-point algebra $\Lambda$.
 We consider a left mutation chain $(T_i)_{i\in \mathbb{N}}$ of two-term silting complexes in $\mathcal{K}_{\Lambda}$ and check the corresponding endomorphism algebras $\mathsf{End}_{\mathcal{K}_{\Lambda}}\ (T_i)$.
 With some additional assumptions, we find that

 where $\xymatrix@C=1.2cm{T\ar@{.>}[r]|-{\mathsf{End}}&\Gamma}$ indicates $\mathsf{End}_{\mathcal{K}_{\Lambda}}\ (T)\simeq \Gamma$.
 Such a phenomenon that $\Gamma$ and $\Gamma^{\text{op}}$ appear alternately could make the chain $(T_i)_{i\in \mathbb{N}}$ to be an infinite chain, or equivalently, make $\Lambda$ to be $\tau$-tilting infinite.
-For example, the Kronecker algebra $K(\xymatrix@C=0.8cm{\bullet\ar@<0.5ex>[r]^{\ }\ar@<-0.5ex>[r]_{\ }&\bullet})$, which is well-known for being $\tau$-tilting infinite, admits exactly such a phenomenon.
+For example, the Kronecker algebra, which is well-known for being $\tau$-tilting infinite, admits exactly such a phenomenon.
 This case has been verified in Example \ref{example-kronecker-alg}.